 Interpreting Performance: Compare Delaware's measurement year rate obtained from the BRFSS results to the annual quality benchmark.
 Performance equal to or below the annual benchmark value indicates that the quality benchmark has been met.
-Performance above the annual quality benchmark has not been met.
+Performance above the annual quality benchmark indicates that the annual quality benchmark has not been met.